Errorname/prisma-multi-tenant/docs/Complete_Documentation.md

 Creates a new tenant in management and returns the corresponding Photon.
 Any options passed as second argument will be given to the Photon constructor.

-This method will lift up the new database to be up-to-date with the migrations.
+This method will migrate up the new database to be up-to-date with the migrations.

 > Note: You currently can't have tenants from multiple datasources.
 (See #8)